deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-cloud-endpoints.md

 ---
 In the source code for this tutorial, we extend the [Getting started with Cloud Endpoints for GKE with ESP](https://cloud.google.com/endpoints/docs/openapi/get-started-kubernetes-engine) documentation guide to provide an example of how to configure HTTPS between the LB and the ESP.

 In the step-by-step below, we will configure the ESP to communicate with the LB over HTTP.
-I'll let you verifying the HTTPS configuration between the ESP and the LB.
-The purpose of this tutorial is for you to use the existing code in [the GitHub repository](https://github.com/soeirosantos/cloud-endpoints-gke-container-native-lb) to deploy and experiment.
+I'll let you verify the HTTPS configuration between the ESP and the LB.
+The purpose of this tutorial is for you to use the existing code in [the GitHub repository](https://github.com/soeirosantos/cloud-endpoints-gke-container-native-lb) to make changes and experiment.

 <!--more-->